Best portable SSDs of 2023: on-the-go storage for every budget

 Reasons to avoid

-It was one of the first things we noticed about the drive.
+The compact size of this portable SSD is what first caught our eye during our review.
 At 46g, measuring 10 x 5.5 x 0.9cm, this is an impressively slim-line footprint.
 We were just as impressed with its sleek, ridged metal design, which improves grip while reducing the chance of causing damage to anything else thanks to its curvy, pebblesque shape.
-Model variants are broad.
-You can pick up three different capacities (500GB, 1TB, 2TB, 4TB) in four different colors (blue, red, champagne gold, and gray silver).

 Inside, you’ll find a SN550E, a PCIe Gen3 x4 NVMe drive that pairs an ASMedia ASM2362 bridge with a SanDisk 20-82-10023 controller and SanDisk BiCS 4 96L 3D TLC flash memory.
 During our benchmarking with CrystalDiskMark, the drive reached 1046MBps (read) and 1013MBps (write).
 Other benchmarks delivered the same range of results but transferring a single 10GB file proved to be slower than expected.

-Overall, expect a fast, compact portable SSD with an excellent five-year warranty.
+Overall, expect a fast, compact portable SSD with an excellent five-year warranty that will last throughout your course.
 Expect to pay for it for the higher-capacity 4TB model - it’s the drive’s biggest black mark, especially as smaller, nimble rivals are taking the lead when it comes to value for money.
 Otherwise, there's something for everyone here.

-Read our full WD My Passport (2020 edition) portable SSD review
+Read our full WD My Passport portable SSD review

 Best portable SSD for freelancers